-There are choices that can address each student’s goals.
+Deciding on the right early childhood education masters program may be challenging, given the array of programs.
+There are choices that may address each student’s goals.
 Here are a couple of things to consider as you browse through the directory and listings on the GradSchools.com site:

 - Determine where your interests lie, whether you are looking for a program that is geared to a specific age group, such as preschool, kindergarten, or elementary school?

 - Do you want to work with special needs, disabled, or gifted children?

 - Are you drawn towards programs with a strong emphasis on psychology or counseling?

 - Do you hold a Bachelor’s degree and aspire to assume a position of leadership or administration in the field?